micahswab/RiskMetrics/README.md

-Focus: We'd like to contribute a risk management metrics feature to the ghdata project.
-This would likely reach out to FOSSology for license information and CII or others for code vulnerability reports.
-The extent of this feature has not yet been decided.

-Connection to GHData: External Contributors

 System Description:
-to-do
+GHRiskMetrics is a planned contribution to GHData that will provide metrics such as source code licenses and potential code vulnerabilities.
+It will connect to NOMOS, the license scanner behind FOSSology, to gather detailed license information on GitHub repositories.
+GHRiskMetrics will also calculate the provided software package’s Common Platform Enumeration (CPE) and check to see if it is found in the National Vulnerability Database (NVD).

 Development Environment:
+Development is being performed in Python.
-- Commit Process: Collaborators can commit freely.
-Please keep others in the loop.
+Project collaborators can commit freely.
+But please keep the other collaboarators in the loop for big changes.
-- Contributor Agreement: We are not accepting contributions from non-collaborators currently.
+Non-collaborators interested in contributing should contact Micah (mswab@unomaha.edu) or Kiet (ktran@unomaha.edu)

-Data Flow Diagram:
+Data Flow Diagram: n/a

 Database Schema:
 ![alt tag](1.PNG)

 Documents licensed under Creative Commons Attribution-ShareAlike 4.0 International Public License.